Corporate Social Responsibility

-Penguin, as the publishers of recent books like James Lovelock's The Revenge of Gaia, George Monbiot's Heat and The Rough Guide to Climate Change, appreciates more than most that we are only just starting to make a difference in terms of providing a sustainable future for ourselves and our business.
+Penguin, as the publishers of recent books like James Lovelock’s The Vanishing Face of Gaia: A Final Warning, George Monbiot’s Feral: Searching for Enchantment on the Frontiers of Rewilding, Rhonda Hetzel’s The Simple Life: Penguin Specials, and The Global Forest: 40 Ways Trees Can Save Us, appreciates more than most that we are only just starting to make a difference in terms of providing a sustainable future for ourselves and our business

 We will continue to seek new ways to reduce our carbon footprint while operating a sustainable and ethical business